-The Public Access Submission System (PASS) is a platform to assist researchers in complying with the access policies of their funders and institutions.
+The Public Access Submission System (PASS) is an open source platform designed to assist researchers in complying with the access guidelines, policies, and requirements of funders and academic institutions.

-The PASS platform offers a unified approach for compliance, allowing the researcher to fulfil the access policies of their institutions and funders through a single website.
+The PASS platform offers a unified approach to solving these challenges, allowing the researcher to fulfill the access policies of their institutions and funders through a single interface.

 PASS was created by the Sheridan Libraries at Johns Hopkins University, in collaboration with the Harvard University Office for Scholarly Communication, the MIT Libraries, and with inspiration from Jeff Spies, formerly of the Center for Open Science.